Walter Goetz: Marriage and networking

-Over Easter 1901 Walter Goetz married Wilhelmine Ritte (1872–1902), a daughter of the distinguished Bonn historian Moriz Ritter.
+Over Easter 1901, Walter Goetz married Wilhelmine Ritte (1872–1902), a daughter of the distinguished historian Moriz Ritter at the University of Bonn.
 He had proposed marriage to her just three weeks after first meeting her in October 1899 at her father's house.
 At the time of Wilhelmine's death through a "serious operation", approximately a year later, the marriage appears still to have been childless.
 It was also during these first years of the new century that Goetz developed a number of important professional alliances that became friendships, notably with the historian Karl Brandi and with Luise von Druffel, widow of August von Druffel, and the landlady of the two of them.

 In 1913, slightly more than a decade after the early death of his first wife, Walter Goetz married Hedwig Pfister at Genoa.
 Hedwig, nearly twenty years younger than her husband, was daughter to the banker Carl Pfister (1851–1940).
 The marriage was followed, in due course, by the births of the couple's four sons.
 These included Helmut Goetz, born in 1920, who also became an historian and worked, for many years, at the German Historical Institute in Rome, retiring in 1985.